Choijh03/-English_Learning_Application_JAVA_V2/README.md

 This app is to help Korean English learners to have better understanding of American culture and language for daily life or conversation.

+This app can be found on google store: MoM, Let's learn English.

 Available Functionalities:

 - Splash Screen: